 Establish special regional structure in order to build confidence in using ICT within the region.

-Recognize the need for an international agreement to cooperate on security matters and to avoid unilateral assertions of national laws and to avoid extra-territorial actions.
-In this context, all countries should acceded to the 2012 ITRs and should consider the principles posted at "necessaryandproportionate.org", both when developing or revising national legislations, and as a possible new Resolution or Statement.
+Recognize the need for an international framework to cooperate on cybersecurity matters and to avoid unilateral assertions of national laws and to avoid extra-territorial actions. the principles posted at "necessaryandproportionate.org", both when developing or revising national legislations, and as a possible new Resolution or Statement.

 Need Institutional and regulatory framework for the protection of personal data at cross-border level.